csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 # Security Considerations

 All security considerations from {{!RFC9242}} and {{!RFC9370}} apply to the ML-KEM exchanges described in this specification.

+The main security property for KEMs standardized by NIST is indistinguishability under adaptive chosen ciphertext attacks (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have arbitrary ciphertexts decapsulated.
+IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
+A weaker security notion is indistinguishability under chosen plaintext attacks (IND-CPA), which means that the shared secret values should be indistinguishable from random strings given a copy of the public key.
+IND-CPA roughly corresponds to security against a passive attacker, and sometimes corresponds to one-time key exchange.
+As with (EC)DH keys today, generating an ephemeral key exchange keypair for ECDH and ML-KEM is still REQUIRED per connection by this specification (IND-CPA security).
+Implementations also MUST NOT reuse randomness in the generation of KEM ciphertexts.

 # IANA Considerations